Music & Visual Arts

 In visual art classes, students are taught to appreciate creative expression and experimentation.
 Art is the practice of empowered decision-making: to see problems or mysteries from many angles, and to approach these questions with confidence and curiosity.
 Students at St. Andrew’s experiment with this empowered decision-making in many mediums: painting, drawing, animation, bookmaking, puppetry, and sculpture.
 The exploratory elements of the arts curriculum are bolstered in a global perspective of art history and the formal elements of art and design.

-Additionally, students in Grades 2–8 perform a major and a minor play each year.
+Additionally, students in Grades 2–8 perform one play per grade level each year.
+First and Second Grade students perform an opening act while Grade 3-8 have a major play.
 Students work with their classroom, art, and music teachers to develop scripts, produce musical selections, and to design and paint a set.
-Pre-Kindergarten through First Grades also present performances several times during the year.
+Pre-Kindergarten and Kindergarten also present performances several times during the year.
 Performances are a beloved tradition of St. Andrew’s that embody the School’s commitment to educating the whole child.